shorepine/alles/getting-started.md

 Hello!
 You're the lucky owner of at least one Alles speaker.
 This guide will help you get started.

 ## The Speaker

+### Wait, I don't have a speaker yet

+That's ok!
+You can run a software speaker too.
+Skip down to the section "Alles on your computer" to run a software version of the speaker.
+You can then keep following this guide no problem.

+### Back to the hardware speaker

 Each Alles speaker has four buttons up top and a USB micro receptacle on back.